rustiiiiiii/CytoAutoCluster_Infosys_Internship_Oct2024/README.md

 * Performed Binary Masking on our data set .
 * Created an corrupted data frame such that the binary mass matrix when represents 1 indicates that the value in that index is corrupted and vice versa to the 0.
 * Created 4 variables named `x_labeled` , `y_labeled` , `x_unlabeled` and  `y_unlabeled` to split the data in the data set into catogeries.
-x_labeled represents the rows of columns that have values except the target column(label).
+`x_labeled represents the rows of columns that have values except the target column(label)` ,
-      `X_unlabeled represents the rows having null values`.
-      `Y_labeled represents the rows of label that contains values`.
-      `Y_unlabeled represents the rows of label that have null values`.
+      `X_unlabeled represents the rows having null values` , `Y_labeled represents the rows of label that contains values` , `Y_unlabeled represents the rows of label that have null values`.

 ## **DAY-19  |  04-11-2024  :**